Paul-Hi/Mango/doc/Mainpage.md

 ## Build

 For an easy build you (hopefully) just need to run the ```create_solution.py``` script.
-This will query all dependencies and populate the dependencies folder.
+This will query all dependencies and populate the dependencies folder with the dependencies mentioned down below.
 The script should also run ```cmake``` and the correct ```make```.

 There are two extra options in the cmake configuration:
+* MANGO_BUILD_DOC (Default ON): This builds the documentation for mango.
 * MANGO_BUILD_TESTS (Default OFF): This enables the "Testing Mode" in mango and builds the tests.
 This should ONLY be enabled, if you plan to run the tests.
 It enables and disables functionalities in mango.
-* MANGO_BUILD_DOC (Default ON): This builds the documentation for mango.
+* MANGO_ENABLE_HARD_WARNINGS (Default OFF): This enables some warning compiler flags.
+Attention: This will cause Mango to stop building, as even some libraries do not build without errors.

 If the dependency population fails you could try to populate the directory by yourself.
 If ```cmake``` or ```make``` fails you could also try to build it manually like that: